Sydney Dalrymple: World War I

 In June 1915 Dalrymple left Australia, sailing for England aboard the liner RMS Medina to join the Royal Flying Corps.
 He learned to fly at the London and Provincial School at Hendon, and on 4 October 1915 was granted Royal Aero Club Aviators' Certificate No. 1815 after soloing the L & P biplane.

 Dalrymple was commissioned as a second lieutenant (on probation) in the RFC on 11 October 1915, appointed a flying officer on 21 December, and confirmed in his rank on 8 January 1916.
 On 22 May he was posted to No. 27 Squadron in France to fly the Martinsyde G.100 "Elephant" single-seat day bomber, and on 12 June was appointed a flight commander with the temporary rank of captain.
 He gained his first aerial victory on the morning of 1 July, destroying a Roland two-seater near Cambrai.
 He was soon after transferred to No. 24 Squadron, and was promoted to lieutenant on 1 July 1917.
-In mid-1918 Dalrymple was transferred again, to No. 139 Squadron in Italy to fly the Bristol F.2b two-seater fighter.
-Assigned to reconnaissance patrols, he still ended up in dogfights, destroying four more enemy fighters, gaining double victories on 8 August and 13 September.
+In mid-1918 Dalrymple was transferred again, to No. 139 Squadron in Italy to fly the Bristol F.2b two-seater fighter.Despite being assigned to reconnaissance patrols, he found himself engaged in dogfights, where he downed four additional enemy aircraft, securing double victories on both August 8 and September 13.

 On 1 November 1918 he was awarded the Distinguished Flying Cross.
 His citation read: